-If 2020 has shown us anything, it is that loneliness will either break you or make you stronger.
-I wrote about it here and here and this year has brought clients of all ages who struggle with feeling alone.
+If the last two years have taught us anything, it is that loneliness will either break you or make you stronger.
+I wrote about it here and here and I have read clients of all ages who struggle with feeling alone.

 I don’t have a quick and easy answer, other than when I stopped fighting loneliness, that’s when my life improved.
 It helps that I really enjoy my company and can spend lots of time alone.
 I realize that not everyone is built like that but no one escapes loneliness.
 It’s part of the deal on Earth and a strong reminder — especially in the midst of the Great Shift — that our constant task is to nourish a connection to ourselves and to Spirit/God, rather than spend time comparing ourselves to glam (often fake) images on social media of happy people.